 Advertise Your Donation Event

 Once you have finalized all the details of your drive, you need to get the word out by advertising.
 You can print flyers and posters or reach more audiences through social media.
-Utilizing social media also allows your followers to share the event on their own social media pages, expanding the number of donors.
+Utilizing social media also allows your followers to share the event on their pages, expanding the number of donors.

 Take Action During the Event

-On the days of your donation drive, you must assign each different member roles for efficiency and time management.
+On the days of your donation drive, you must assign each member roles for efficiency and time management.
 Assign one for sorting the in-kind donations and one for counting the donated items.
-Make sure that each team member is on the same page as you strive together to reach your donation goals.
+Make sure that team member is on the same page as you strive to reach your donation goals.

 Create Your First Successful Donation Drive